Skip to content

 Background

 The University of the Incarnate Word is a private Catholic university in the Alamo Heights neighborhood of San Antonio, Texas, with about 9,000 students.
-The October 27, 2014 incident began with unconfirmed social media reports of a man with a rifle on campus -- and escalated into a chaotic double-sweep of the grounds that exposed serious gaps in UIW's crisis communication strategy.
-During the first response, campus police, San Antonio Police, and Alamo Heights Police converged on the Broadway and Hildebrand campus, but university officials later disputed that any official lockdown had been ordered, suggesting the panic was student-generated social media noise.
-Hours later, a second report triggered a formal UIW Rave Alert at 12:26 a.m., which represented the first officially documented institutional alert of the evening.
+The October 27, 2014 incident began with unconfirmed social media reports of a man with a rifle on campus, which led to two separate police sweeps of the grounds in one night.
+During the first response, campus police, San Antonio Police, and Alamo Heights Police converged on the Broadway and Hildebrand campus, but university officials later disputed that any official lockdown had been ordered and attributed the circulating reports to student social media posts.
+Hours later, a second report triggered a formal UIW Rave Alert at 12:26 a.m.
+CDT on October 28, 2014, the first officially documented institutional alert of the evening.
 Both sweeps found no armed individual.
-The incident occurred just months after UIW's campus was still processing the December 2013 on-duty police shooting of student Cameron Redus, a death that had already generated significant community distrust of UIW campus law enforcement.
-The rifle-sighting case and its communications chaos became a case study in the risks of over-relying on social media as a de facto early-warning system, and in the reputational cost of universities publicly blaming students for emergency confusion.
+The incident came less than a year after the December 2013 shooting of student Cameron Redus by a UIW police officer, a death that had drawn intense local scrutiny of UIW campus law enforcement.
+The rifle-sighting case illustrates the gap that can open between student social media reporting and official institutional alert channels during a fast-moving incident.

 Outcome

 Suspected rifleman never located in either search.
 No injuries.
-Communications breakdown between university and law enforcement on lockdown status.
+University officials and circulating student reports differed on whether a lockdown was in effect during the first search.
 Second sweep cleared campus by early October 28.

 Provenance